-What we’re left with are cancelled holidays, parks, playgrounds and swimming pools and splash parks all shut, with still no indication of when they will be opening again.
-The summer weeks ahead are filled with – well, let’s be honest, not very much really.
+The summer weeks ahead could be filled with – well, let’s be honest, not very much really.
 Kids are bored staying home, parents are at their wits ends trying to find things to keep them entertained.
 And through all this there’s the stress of an uncertain future for all of us.
 As Bananarama said, this really could be a Cruel Summer.’

 We’ve been sat in the office thinking we can either all stress about what is out of our control, or, we can grab the bull by the horns and accept there really is still fun to be had.
 All we need is a little bit of planning, a fair helping of imagination (we’ve got very good at that recently) and we can hopefully set ourselves free from the restrictions that coronavirus has put on us.

-As with most things, they will be different, we will have to compromise, but connecting with family and friends and coming up with new ways to make this a memorable summer, is the only way forward.
+As with most things, our suggestions will be a little different, we will have to compromise, but connecting with family and friends, and coming up with new ways to make this a memorable summer, is the only way forward.